 When referring to food, fresher is better, and in-season fruits and vegetables offer the most bang for your buck in terms of flavor, prices, and nutrient retention.
 But are you wondering which foods are in-season during the winter here in Florida?
-Read on for our guide on what to add to your Ward’s grocery cart during your next visit.
+Read on for our guide on what winter produce to add to your Ward’s grocery cart during your next shopping trip.

 Winter Fruits and Vegetables

 Arugula isn’t an island in the Caribbean the way it sounds.
 It’s actually a fast-growing leafy green vegetable with dark serrated leaves and a peppery, spicy, robust flavor similar to mustard greens.
 It can be eaten uncooked or cooked, steamed or cold, and is a popular addition to salads, sandwiches, pizza, or even soup.

 This versatile fruit’s popularity is due to its high fiber, high (healthy) fat content, and low-carb nutrient value.
 It can be roasted in the oven, used as the base for fresh guacamole, or spread on toast for a trendy food favorite.
 Avocadon’t get me started on all the ways you can eat this delicious flowering plant.

 Would you bell-ieve that this pepper type is actually a fruit that belongs in the nightshade family?
 Along with avocado, eggplant, and tomatoes appearing on this list, bell peppers are fruits that we typically cook as vegetables.
 They can be eaten raw or can be cooked, such as in chili, and are packed with beneficial minerals and vitamins.
 Did you know that paprika is made from dried and powdered bell peppers?